Training for a triathlon

 How do I track this data?

-I save my workouts using a Polar HR10 sensor and the Strava app on my phone.
+I save my workouts using a Garmin 255 watch and the Strava app on my phone.
 I sync Strava activities into a Google Sheet via Google Apps Script.
 For now, I manually add swims to a separate tab in the same Google Sheet.
 The sheet publishes a public CSV; this dashboard fetches it on page load.

 Process